Code of Business Conduct and Ethics

 - Any material information or other factors the Committee deems relevant.

-The Group Risk Management Unit monitors RPTs for approval of the Risk Management and Related Party Transactions Committee while the Controllership Unit ensures that RPTs are properly disclosed in the Corporation’s financial statements, and other applicable fillings in accordance with the relevant rules and issuances of the Securities and Exchange Commission and other regulatory bodies.
+The Group Risk Management and Sustainability Unit monitors RPTs for approval of the Risk Management and Related Party Transactions Committee while the Controllership Unit ensures that RPTs are properly disclosed in the Corporation’s financial statements, and other applicable filings in accordance with the relevant rules and issuances of the Securities and Exchange Commission and other regulatory bodies.

 |Related Party Transactions||Policies and Procedures|